Eric Weiner: Honors and awards

 Weiner is the recipient of the Borders Original Voices Award and a finalist for the Barnes & Noble Discover Award.
 He was a part of a team that won a Peabody award for investigative work covering the US tobacco industry.
 In 2022, his book The Socrates Express was awarded the Towson University Literature Prize.

 Personal

-Weiner is married and together he and his wife have one daughter who was adopted from Kazakhstan.
+Weiner is married; he and his wife have one daughter who was adopted from Kazakhstan.
 The family resides near Washington, DC.